tombomba/tombomba.github.io/_drafts/old-old-stuff/2018-10-01-movie-questionaire.md

 John Wayne, because he's John Wayne.
 Guy Pearce, because he's good at playing characters who are out of their depth but not reduced by their circumstance.

 ## Favorite leading women?
-Maureen O'Hara, because she punched John Ford in the face.
-Emily Blunt, because she's versatile.
+Maureen O'Hara, because she was a great on the screen and she punched John Ford in real life.
+Emily Blunt, because she has a versatility that few of her contemporaries can match.

 ## Who's your favorite modern filmmaker?
 Ben Wheatley.
 He gives no quarter.
 He doesn't pander.
 I like that I don't always like him and that he doesn't care.